 Your application and all supporting documents should reach the Graduate School by January 15.
 (We admit students only for the fall semester.)
 Please note that you will need to present scores from the Graduate Record Examinations (GRE), but the advanced test in economics is not required.
 Complete details on our admission requirements are provided in the Admission section of this web site.

 I look forward to seeing your application.

 Director of Graduate Studies

-If your question is not answered in these pages, please e-mail Patty Futrell, the Graduate Program Assistant.
+If your question is not answered in the following pages, please e-mail Patty Futrell, the Graduate Program Coordinator.